aharlap/anti-o-org-eval/README.md

 1. Who benefits from this?
 2. Who does not benefit from this?
 Or benefits differently?

-## Trust, first

-In order for the checklist to stimulate useful answers and discussion, it does require that there be trust and safety among the group.

 ## Why use this?

 - It can spark discussions in your group by providing tangible starting points.